 Ref.
 Question Policy Principles N1 If emergency lighting is provided, is the coverage sufficient and in good repair?
-(Internal and external) Answe er Finding/Observation N/A This is a two-storey general needs premises and the layout is straight forward.
-Specific circumstances do not appear to be present, such as a lack of windows in the common area, omission of reasonable levels of municipal street lighting etc, therefore it is considered under the current Home Office Guidance that emergency escape lighting is not essential for this premises, and it has not been provided.
+(Internal and external) Answer Finding/Observation N/A This is a two-storey general needs premises and the layout is straight forward.
+Specific circumstances do not appear to be present, such as a lack of windows in the common area, omission of reasonable levels of municipal street lighting etc, therefore it is considered that emergency escape lighting is not essential for this premises and it has not been provided.
 Ref.
 Question Policy Principles N2 If EL not provided, is borrowed/artificial lighting sufficient for escape?
 (Internal and external) Answer Finding/Observation Yes Based upon a visual survey of the existing municipal street lighting scheme.